jbjoeburns/IAC/ansible/ansiblesetup.md

       service: name=nginx state=restarted
 ```

-3. To perminently set an environment variable, use `lineinfile` in the same way as shown in the mongo bindIP config file change, but on the file `/home/ubuntu/.bashrc` and add the line `DB_HOST: mongodb://34.252.133.230:27017/`.
+3. To permanently set an environment variable, use `lineinfile` in the same way as shown in the mongo bindIP config file change, but on the file `/home/ubuntu/.bashrc` and add the line `DB_HOST: mongodb://34.252.133.230:27017/`.
 We will need to do this if **we're setting up the app instance for deployment of our actual app**.
 - `line: ''` inserts at the bottom of the file

 ---